Jadael/TMT/readme.md

           ,         ,
 ```

-Notice the way this pattern holds notes by using consecutive gates over several steps, using Retriggers to ensure a new rising edge when the step begins (even after a full width gate).
-The first note is held for three steps.
+This pattern holds the first note over three steps by using consecutive `|` gates, using `X` Retriggers to ensure a new rising edge when notes begin (even after a full width gate).

+### Syncing Multiple Spellbooks
+The second pattern above is twice as many steps as before, so to play both sequences over the same duration, there are three basic approaches:

+- "Clock" them differently: step the longer one forward at twice the speed, because it is twice the length.
+- Use the Index input, in Relative mode, to sync them to the same LFO/Phasor.
+- Index one of the them to the Relative Index Output of the other.
+Note that the Relative Index Output is stochastic,
+not smooth, so it doesn't work quite the same as an LFO/Phasor.
+	- If you sync the longer one to the short one, it will get four index voltages from the short one (one
+for each step), which would mean it steps to *every other step* in its sequence.

 Watch a brief demonstration here: